Isabella Bain MacKenzie

 (4 November 1847 - 7 August 1874)

-.
+Isabella Bain MacKenzie was born on 4 November 1847 in Cromarty, Ross & Cromarty, Scotland.
 She was the daughter of William MacKenzie and Isabella Tindal.
-John, Donald, William, Catherine, Thomas, Isabella and James were listed as the children of William MacKenzie in the 1851 census in Calrossie Street, Cromarty
+John, Donald, William, Catherine, Thomas, Isabella and James were listed as the children of William MacKenzie in the 1851 census in Calrossie Street, Cromarty.
+Catherine, Thomas, Isabella, James, Robert and George were listed as the children of William MacKenzie in the 1861 census in 5 Barclay Lane, Cromarty.

-Isabella immigrated with the family to Victoria, Australia
+Isabella immigrated with the family to Victoria, Australia, in December 1870 per "Great Britain".

-Isabella Bain MacKenzie married Robert MacKimmie in 1873 in Victoria
+Isabella Bain MacKenzie married Robert MacKimmie in 1873 in Victoria.

-, aged 26.
+Isabella died on 7 August 1874 in Fitzroy, Victoria, aged 26.
 McKIMMIE - On the 7th inst, at Argyle-street, Fitzroy, Isabella Bain, wife of Robert McKimmie, and sister of D T McKenzie, Port Albert, aged 26 years.

 Isabella Jane MacKenzie